nejomi/battleship-react/README.md

 I made this project with React!
 It is the first react application that I made.
 I was supposed to use TDD but I got lost when I was creating my components.
 The bot just clicks random places.

+Game doesn't reset if someone wins.
+I'm having trouble resetting the state I might fix it in the future after creating more React Apps.

 ## Screenshot

 <img src="screenshot.PNG">